core-wg/cocoa/draft-ietf-core-cocoa.md

 be the case if a weak RTT measurement is obtained after one or more retransmissions.

-If an RTO estimation is lower than 1 s or higher than 3 s, instead of applying a binary backoff factor in both cases, a variable backoff factor is used.
-For RTO estimations below 1 s, the RTO for a retransmission is multiplied by 3, while for estimations above 3 s, the RTO is multiplied only by 1.5 (this updated choice of numbers to be verified by more simulations).
-This helps to avoid that exchanges with small initial RTOs use up all retransmissions in a short interval of time and exchanges with large initial RTOs may not be able to carry out all retransmissions within MAX_TRANSMIT_WAIT (93 s).
+In order to avoid that exchanges with small initial RTOs (i.e. RTO estimation lower than 1 s) use up all retransmissions in a short interval of time, the RTO for a retransmission is multiplied by 3.

+On the other hand, to avoid exchanges with large initial RTOs (i.e. RTO estimation greater than 3 s) not being able to carry out all retransmissions within MAX_TRANSMIT_WAIT (93 s), the RTO is then multiplied only by 1.5.

 The binary exponential backoff is truncated at 32 seconds.
 Similar to the way retransmissions are handled in the base specification, they